kiranbakale/AMI-Readme/docs/environment_advanced_geo.md

 #### Environment config - `vars.yml`

-Add the line `secondary_external_url` which needs to match the `external_url` in the `secondary` inventory vars file.
+Add the line `secondary_external_url` which needs to match the `external_url` for the secondary sites inventory vars file.

 You can also remove the properties: `prefix`, `gitlab_license_file` and any password vars with the exception of `postgres_password` which is still required.
-These are not used when configuring Geo and as such should only be set in the `primary` and `secondary` inventories.
+These are not used when configuring Geo and as such should only be set in the individual site inventories.

+Next we need to define which site will be used as the primary and which will be a secondary, for this we have the below variables that can be configured:

+- `geo_primary_site_group_name`/`geo_secondary_site_group_name`: These should match the `geo_site` that was set in terraform for the site you want to use as a primary/secondary, any `-` should be replaced with `_` as the names are altered when pulled from the cloud provider.
+- `geo_primary_site_name`/`geo_secondary_site_name`: This is will be used to identify the sites in the Geo Settings UI.
+This can be set to any string value.

 For Cloud Native Hybrid environments you will need to leave some of the password variables in the `vars.yml` file as well as adding some Geo specific variables: